jina-ai/examples/flower-search/README.md

         img = self.restore_channel_axis(np.asarray(_img))
         return [{'doc_id': doc_id, 'blob': img.astype('float32')}, ]
 ```

+In this case, we need to inherit from `ImageChunkCrafter` because we've saved the images in the Chunks of the requests.

+> `ImageChunkCrafter` provides the basic functions for processing image data at the Chunk-level.

+Here somes the code: The `load_image()` function from `ImageChunkCrafter` loads the image array and returns a `PIL.Image` object.
+With the `PIL.Image` object, we can simply call the `mirror()` function to flip the images.
+Note we need to restore the color channel by calling the `restore_channel_axis()` function.
+This is because the `PIL.Image` always puts the color channel in the last axis.
+In contrast, the input images might use a different axis for the color channel, which is defined in the YAML file by the `channel_axis`.

 Finally, our customized Executor is ready to go.
 Let's check the results.
 Interestingly, the top1 matched image is no longer always the query image itself.
 The flipped image in the Chunks somehow disturbs the retrieval process.